WHO WE ARE

 HRLO's Executive Director and Advisory Board.

 WHAT WE DO

-Supporting the advancement of human rights by Member States at the United Nations
+Supporting the advancement of human rights at the United Nations

 The Human Rights Likeminded Office (HRLO) offers briefing notes, substantive analysis, joint statements and support in preparation for votes.
 HRLO supports 70 Likeminded delegations seeking to advance human rights in the General Assembly, Human Rights Council, and the Security Council, among other forums.